General Org-Mode Configuration

 Perfect Sentence

 Chris Malorana’s video tutorial demonstrates the ability to extrude a single sentence into another buffer, edit different versions of that sentence, and replace one version into the original buffer.
-Similar to how org-mode edits blocks.
+For instance, how org-mode edits blocks.

-The idea is based on Jordan Peterson’s writing app, Essay.
-Love the idea, and thought I might work on it.
-The difference is that I want my version more resilient and not as dependent on the context.
+Malorana based this idea on Jordan Peterson’s writing app, Essay.
+Thought I might work on it, but I want my version more resilient and not as dependent on the context.

-When we create a new buffer, we want a number of buffer-local variables, so that we know where to return:
+When we create a new buffer, we set the following buffer-local variables, so we know where to return:

 (defvar-local ha-sentence-buffer nil